joelesdar/joelesdar/README.md

 <h3 align="center"> You can find me at: <a align="center" href="https://joelesdar.com">Joelesdar.com</a></h3>
-## About me

-📖 Computer engineering student at National University of Colombia.</br>
-✏ Community physics and math educator.</br>
 📣 Español / English / Français.

 <h2>🎯 Technologies & Skills</h2>